Happy or Not, “Don’t Divorce” is an Eye-

 - Divorce scars children so badly that many fear committing to marriage–driving the average age at first marriage upward to nearly 30.

 - The line “children are resilient” is a cruel excuse–they’re not.
-And worse, two-thirds of divorces occur in low-conflict homes where the children are floored to hear their family is breaking up–never again able to trust the truth of what they live.
+And worse, two-thirds of divorces occur in low-conflict homes where the children are floored to hear their family is breaking up–and can never again trust the truth of what they live.

 - The most-used exit lines like “we’ve grown apart,” “I don’t love you anymore,” “I’ve got to pursue something/someone else” and a dozen others don’t hold water, as Don’t Divorce shows.